lamassuiot/lamassuiot/.github/pull_request_template.md

 ## Helm Chart

-Note that image bumping (updating a pod/container) DOES NOT require updating the helm chart
+Note that image bumping (updating a pod/container image tag) DOES NOT require updating the helm chart, since this is related to the Release lifecycle

 - [ ] REQUIRES updating the helm chart
 - [ ] DOES NOT require updating the helm chart